SwethA99hub/Swiggy-data-analysis_project-innomatic-research-labs/README.md

 # Data Sources

-The data used in this project is obtained from Swiggy's public data sets, which includes data related to orders, customers, and restaurants.
+The data used in this project is obtained from Swiggy's website requested paged by performing web-scarpping, which includes data related to orders, customers, and restaurants.
 The data is pre-processed and cleaned to remove any duplicates, missing values, or irrelevant information.

 # Project Outputs